vishaljsoni/resistor-calculator/README.md

 7. Go to the integrated terminal again and run this command: `ng serve -o`.

 The above command will build an Angular app and open your browser and load the Resistor Rating Calculator app.
 You can test and change the app at your will.

+This is a Pull request created by Vishal and it has a mstk that copilot shd do a cde rviews on.